kirkgray/node-oauth2-provider/README.md

 # OAuth 2 Provider for Connect & Express

 This is a node.js module for implementing OAuth2 servers (providers) that support server-side (code) and client-side (token) OAuth flows.
+It's awesome.

 It's very customizable, so you can (and currently, must) take care of OAuth token storage and client lists.
 In the future, a Mongo or Redis